Agents Reference — Detailed Rules and Traps

 InMemoryMemoryStoreis the default; adapters can implementMemoryStorewith SQLite, Redis, or file backends. - MemoryRecorder.install() wires 6 events.
 Call it once with a

-LifecycleHooksinstance; it registers handlers forSESSION_START,BEFORE_SEARCH,AFTER_SKILL_LOAD,BEFORE_TOOL_CALL,AFTER_TOOL_CALL, andSESSION_END. - Summarization is bounded.
+LifecycleHooksinstance; it registers handlers forSESSION_START,BEFORE_SEARCH,AFTER_SKILL_LOAD,BEFORE_TOOL_CALL,AFTER_TOOL_CALL, andSESSION_END. - Injection is conservative and budgeted.

 MemoryRecorder.summarize()queries withlimit * 4, classifies into success/failure/escape-hatch/missing buckets, and returns at mostsummary_limititems per bucket.